Flatfish: Description

+Flatfishes range in size from the sand flounder Tarphops oligolepis, measuring about 6.5 cm in length, and weighing 2 g, to the Hippoglossus halibuts, with the Atlantic halibut measuring up to 4.7 m long, and the Pacific halibut weighing up to 363 kg.

+Many species such as flounders and spiny turbots eat smaller fish, and have well-developed teeth.
+These species sometimes hunt in the midwater, away from the bottom, and show fewer "extreme" adaptations than other families.
+The soles, by contrast, are almost exclusively bottom-dwellers (more strictly demersal), and feed on benthic invertebrates.
+They show a more extreme asymmetry, and may lack teeth on one side of the jaw.

+Development

 Flatfishes lay eggs that hatch into larvae resembling typical, symmetrical, fish.
 These are initially elongated, but quickly develop into a more rounded form.
 The larvae typically have protective spines on the head, over the gills, and in the pelvic and pectoral fins.
-They also possess a swim bladder, and do not dwell on the bottom, instead dispersing from their hatching grounds as plankton.
+They also possess a swim bladder, and do not dwell on the bottom, instead dispersing from their hatching grounds as ichthyoplankton.
+Bilaterally symmetric fish such as goldfish maintain balance using a system within their inner ears which involves the otolith, but larval and metamorphizing flatfish require visible light (such as sunlight) to properly orient themselves.

-The length of the planktonic stage varies between different types of flatfishes, but eventually they begin to metamorphose into the adult form.
+The length of the planktonic stage varies between different types of flatfishes, but through the influence of thyroid hormones, they eventually begin to metamorphose into the adult form.
 One of the eyes migrates across the top of the head and onto the other side of the body, leaving the fish blind on one side.
 The larva also loses its swim bladder and spines, and sinks to the bottom, laying its blind side on the underlying surface.